-- 25 The fitted relationship of annual biomass burning flux to temperature provides an estimate of the feedback strength of 6.5 ± 3.4 ppm K-1 with respect to global land temperature.
-We took account of the greater variability of land versus global mean temperatures by means of a regression of land versus global mean temperature for 2000-2014 (Fig. 2a), yielding a slope of 1.364 ± 0.098 K K-1.
+The fitted relationship of annual biomass burning flux to temperature provides an estimate of the feedback strength of 6.5 ± 3.4 ppm K-1 with respect to global land temperature.
+We took account of the greater variability of land versus global mean temperatures by means of a regression of land versus global mean temperature anomalies for 2000-2014 (Fig. 3a), yielding a slope of $1.364 \pm 0.098 \,\mathrm{K \, K^{-1}}$.
 Correcting the estimated land-based feedback strength with this slope yielded a corrected feedback strength of 8.9 ± 4.7 ppm K-1.
-Assuming a value of S = 2.8 K, the central value for climate sensitivity recently obtained by a - 30 novel emergent-constraint method (Cox et al., 2018), led to $\partial T/\partial C = S/(C \ln 2) = 0.0106 \text{ K ppm}^{-1}$ (evaluated at C = 380 ppm)

-and an estimated gain of 0.09 ± 0.05 .
+Assuming a value of S = 2.8 K, the central value for climate sensitivity recently obtained by a novel emergent-constraint method (Cox et al., 2018), led to $\partial T / \partial C = S / (C \ln 2) = 0.0106 \text{ K ppm}^{-1}$ (evaluated at C =380 ppm) and an estimated gain of 0.09 ± 0.05 .
 (The uncertainty of the gain estimate does not include the uncertainty in S, which affects all estimates of gain but does not affect comparisons of gain made with the same value of S.)

-However, if deforestation and peat fires (which account for 18-28% of emissions) were excluded from the calculations (Fig. 2b), no significant relationship of biomass burning emissions to temperature remained (p = 0.476).
-Interannual variability in 5 tropical deforestion and peatland fires is well known to be correlated with the ENSO (van der Werf et al., 2010), whereas ENSO-related changes in temperature and precipitation are variable in sign across extratropical regions - resulting in compensatory impacts on total non-anthropogenic fire emissions, which show no clear general relationship to temperature during the satellite era (Prentice et al., 2011).
+However, if deforestation and peat fires (which account for 18-28% of emissions) were excluded from the calculations (Fig. 3b), no significant relationship of biomass burning emissions to temperature remained (p = 0.476).
+Interannual variability in tropical deforestation and peatland fires is well known to be correlated with ENSO (van der Werf et al., 2010), whereas ENSO-related changes in temperature and precipitation are both positive and negative across extratropical regions - resulting in compensatory impacts on total non-anthropogenic fire emissions, which show no clear general relationship to temperature during the satellite era (Prentice et al., 2011).